soma00333/profile/docs/behavioral_questions.md

       <td><strong>Failure</strong></td>
       <td>
         <ul>
-          <li><strong>Situation (New):</strong> At Industry Technology, my introduction of an E2E (End-to-End) test automation tool unintentionally led to organizational silos between frontend engineers and the QA team.</li>
-          <li><strong>Details:</strong> I introduced an E2E test automation tool for the frontend, but this unintentionally created communication and workflow silos between the frontend engineers and the QA team.</li>
+          <li><strong>Situation (New):</strong> At Industry Technology, I introduced an E2E (End-to-End) test automation tool for the frontend.
+My primary goal was to improve development efficiency by reducing the time frontend engineers spent writing tests.
+However, this unintentionally created communication and workflow silos between the frontend engineers and the QA team, hindering collaboration.</li>
-          <li><strong>Remedial Actions:</strong> We discontinued the tool, and I reassigned E2E testing responsibilities directly to the frontend engineers.</li>
+          <li><strong>Remedial Actions:</strong> We discontinued the specific E2E test automation tool, and I reassigned E2E testing responsibilities directly to the frontend engineers, empowering them to own the quality of their code from development through testing.</li>
-          <li><strong>Positive Outcome:</strong> This eliminated the organizational silos and ultimately led to improved product quality.</li>
+          <li><strong>Positive Outcome:</strong> This change eliminated the organizational silos and fostered better collaboration, ultimately leading to improved product quality.</li>
-          <li><strong>Key Takeaways:</strong> I learned that effective decision-making can vary significantly depending on team size and composition.
-Since then, I always prioritize considering the team impact when making technical decisions.</li>
+          <li><strong>Key Takeaways:</strong> I learned that a tool or process that seems beneficial in isolation can have unintended negative consequences on team dynamics and overall workflow.
+Effective decision-making, especially regarding tooling, requires careful consideration of team size, composition, and existing workflows.
+Since then, I always prioritize understanding the broader team impact when making technical decisions.</li>
         </ul>
       </td>
     </tr>